weilandia/coding-for-managers/class_5/resources/rails_part_1.md

 ## 4.2 Active Record Interface

 ActiveRecord is an API (aka: ‘system’) that allows you to interact between your models and database objects.
-It makes the process of fetching multiple database objects (eg: all users, or most recent posts) as well as creating, updating, and deleting individual objects simple and straightforward.
-It also produces detailed error statements that enable you to debug errors in your system.
+It is simply a wrapper around the underlying database technology and syntax.
+Since we are using a SQLite database, ActiveRecord allows us to write Ruby-like sql queries that get parsed into pure sql queries.

 **Naming:** models in activerecord are uppercase and singular: eg: Post or User.
 There active record models refer to lowercase plural database tables. `Post => posts, User =>users`.

 **CRUD:** (create, read, update, delete) represent the 4 main operations that you’ll run on data.